Steven Kitshoff

 Kitshoff was a member of the South Africa Under 20 team that won the 2012 IRB Junior World Championship.
 In addition, Kitshoff was part of the Western Province team that won the 2012 Currie Cup.
+He retired from professional rugby in 2025 due to complications sustained in a serious neck injury in 2024.

+Early life and education

 Kitshoff attended Hendrik Louw Primary School and Paul Roos Gymnasium.